MesonFi/meson-contracts-solidity/README.md

 This project provides two scripts to estimate gas consumptions for crucial methos of Meson.
 Run `yarn estimate` to estimate the normal deployed Meson contracts, and run `yarn estiamte-upgradable` to estimate in the case Meson is deployed as an upgradable contract.

 ## Deployment

+Meson smart contracts can be deployed to multiple blockchains, either for their testsnets or mainnets.
+You can see many scripts of `yarn testnet:[id]` and `yarn deploy:[id]` with different values of id (which specifies the deploying chain) in `packages.json`.
+They are deployment scripts for Meson supported testnets and mainnets, respectively.
+These scripts will switch the current chain for the project, compile the smart contract, and run the actual script to deploy the upgradable version of Meson smart contract.

+The actual deploy scripts locate in `scripts/testnets/deploy-upgradable.js` and `scripts/mainnets/deploy-upgradable.js`.
+The connection config to different blockchains are given by the `@mesonfi/presets` sdk in the `packages/presets/testnets.json` and `packages/presets/mainnets.json` files.